apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 ##### Why IFC is important

 - If you downgrade the internal label in `ERC20.transfer`'s function signature to `{from}`, essentially voiding the second step above, the code will not compile.
-- If you remove the endorsement statement in the `transfer` function, essentially voiding the third step check, the code will also not compile.
+- If you remove the endorsement statement in the `transfer` function, essentially skipping the balance check in the third step, the code will also not compile.

-This demonstrates SCIF enforces the requirements and guarantees the principle that if the code compiles, "**no reentrancy vulnerabilities, no CDA vulnerabilities, and no improper error handling**".
+This examples shows how SCIF enforces the requirements and respects the principle that if the code compiles, it has "**no reentrancy vulnerabilities, no CDA vulnerabilities, and no improper error handling**".

 ## Extending the ERC20 Token

-The provided `ERC20.scif` implements the core functionalities, but you can easily extend it.
+The provided `ERC20.scif` implements the core functionalities of the `ERC20` token, but you can easily extend it.

 #### Adding Events

 Like Solidity, SCIF supports event declarations for logging.
-The event declarations happens after exception declarations and before construtors.
-For example, we can add the following two events to `ERC20`  contract.
+Event declarations happen after exception definitions and before construtors.
+For example, we can add the following two events to the `ERC20`  contract.

 ```solidity
 event Transfer(address from, address to, uint value);